-The TACIP program is affected by the number of incoming calls and the number and length of outgoing calls to the Minnesota Relay Service.
+The TACIP program is affected by the number of incoming calls and the number and length of outgoing calls through the Minnesota Relay Service.
 The number of incoming calls has remained relatively constant for the past two years.
-The Department has recently established new contracts for the provision of the Minnesota Relay Service.
-Under the new contracts, several new features will be offered including an automatic number identification, call branding, caller identification and a customized customer database.
-Other new features will be available upon the construction by the vendors of a new state-of-the-art telecommunications relay service center in Moorhead, Minnesota.
-An increase in calls is expected based on the additional service being provided.
+The Department has two contracts for the provision of the Minnesota Relay Service.
+The DPS has a state-of-the-art telecommunications relay service center in Moorhead, Minnesota.

 The provision of TRS is required under Title IV of the ADA.
 The Federal Communication Commission sets and enforces the rules and standards for TRS.
-The TACIP surcharge amount is currently at \$0.17 per month per access line.
+The TACIP surcharge amount is currently at \$0.12 per month per access line.
 The surcharge cap is set in statute and is \$0.20 per month per access line.

-: To make the telephone network in Minnesota fully accessible to communication-impaired persons.
+GOAL #1: To make the telephone network in Minnesota fully accessible to communication-impaired persons.

-1: To meet the required Federal standards of performance.
+OBJECTIVE #1: To meet the required Federal standards of performance.

-: To answer 85% of incoming calls within 10 seconds.
+Measure: To answer 85% of incoming calls within 10 seconds.